 What might happen to the price of OmiseGO in 2018 and beyond?

-OmiseGO is a payment platform built on the Ethereum network and designed to offer payments, trades and other financial transactions in both crypto and fiat currencies.
+OmiseGO is a payment platform built on the Ethereum network and designed to offer payments, trades, and other financial transactions in both crypto and fiat currencies.
 Its open-source technology includes three main features:

 - A digital wallet Software Development Kit (SDK).

-- A decentralized exchange.
+- A decentralised exchange.